-Given a string s and a dictionary D of strings, consider the problem of counting the number of ways s can be formed as a concatenation of strings in D. For example, if s is ABAB and D is {A,B,AB}, there are 4 ways:
+Given a string and a dictionary of words, consider the problem of counting the number of ways the string can be constructed using the dictionary words.
+For example, if the string is ABAB and the dictionary is $\{A, B, AB\}$, there are 4 ways: A+B+A+B, AB+A+B, A+B+AB and AB+AB.

-- A + B + A + B

-- AB + A + B

-- A + B + AB

-- AB + AB

-Assume that the length of s is n and the total length of the strings in D is m.
-We can solve the problem using dynamic programming: Let f(k) denote the number of ways to construct the prefix s[0...k] using the strings in D. Now f(n-1) gives the answer to the problem, and we can solve the problem in $O(n^2)$ time using a trie structure.
+Assume that the length of the string is n and the total length of the dictionary words is m.
+A natural way to solve the problem is to use dynamic programming: we can define a function f such that f(k) denotes the number of ways to construct a prefix of length k of the string using the dictionary words.
+Using this function, f(n) gives the answer to the problem.